 There are several financial support packages available to help you come to college, based on your age, personal financial circumstances and level and type of course you are studying.

 We want you to make the most of your time here and achieve your full potential.
-The Welfare Team can help you with:
+The Student Support Team can help you with:

 • Free college meals (if you qualify)